Rainymood/rainymood.github.io/_posts/2019-07-26-makers-vs-manager.md

-For people on the maker's schedule, ill-planned meetings come with a cost that is both high and not immediately obvious. **A single meeting can ruin a whole morning by breaking up a long period in just small enough time units where exactly nothing of value can be produced.**
+For people on the maker's schedule, ill-planned meetings come with a cost that is both high and not immediately obvious. **A single meeting can ruin a whole morning by breaking up a long period in just small enough periods where exactly nothing of value can be produced.**
 Meetings are like the interruptions from the comic, but on a macro level.

 Consider a single meeting from 10:00-11:00.